 As of 2020, balancing products (FCR, aFRR and mFRR) experience a major overhaul of the designs.
-At the time of redaction of this report, the FCR and mFRR products went live with the new product design of 2020.
-The aFRR product is scheduled to go-live by the end of September 2020.
-Nevertheless, the report focuses only on the new designs, which at the time of the submission of this report, will be live.
-By the Go-Live of all products, the rules on availability tests are harmonized across the three balancing products.
+This report focuses on the new designs, in which the rules on the number of availability tests are harmonized across the three balancing products.

-It has also to be noted that the future changes in the design of the products may also have an impact on the Smart Testing methodology itself.
-Those changes impact (amongst others) activation control and availability test due to new characteristics of Standard Balancing Energy Product for aFRR and mFRR.
+It has also to be noted that the future changes in the design of the products (e.g. in the context of the implementation of the MARI and PICASSO projects) may also have an impact on the Smart Testing methodology itself.
+Those changes may impact (amongst others) activation control and availability test due to new characteristics of Standard Balancing Energy Product for aFRR and mFRR.